syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Getting-Started.md

 N>This API is only applicable for UWP desktop.
 Changing the value of this API does not affect Android and iOS devices.

+## How to get the list of annotations present in the PDF?

+By using `Annotations` property, You can get the list of annotations present in the PDF document.
+  .
+Refer the following code sample.

+{% tabs %}
+{% highlight c# %}

+//Gets the list annotations present in the PDF var annotations = pdfViewer.Annotations;

+{% endhighlight %}
+{% endtabs %}

+N> The list remains empty if the PDF does not have any pre-existing annotations.

 ## Rendering the appearance content of annotations

-By  default,  the  PDF  viewer  does  not  render  the  appearance  content  of annotations.
+By default, the PDF Viewer does not render the appearance content of annotations.
 But the appearance can be rendered by flattening the annotations before loading the PDF.
-This can be achieved by setting the [Flatten](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfPdfViewer.XForms.AnnotationSettings.html#Syncfusion_SfPdfViewer_XForms_AnnotationSettings_Flatten) API to true.
+This can be achieved by setting the [Flatten](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfPdfViewer.Android.AnnotationSettings.html#Syncfusion_SfPdfViewer_Android_AnnotationSettings_Flatten) API to true.
 The default value of the API is set to false.

 {% tabs %}
 {% highlight c# %}